 The Properties tab contains settings that are the file characteristics which define the use of a file you are creating.
-There is a section for typing your Author Information and Copyright.
-You can set the file up to not allow editing, if for example, you wanted the file strictly to be used as a demo.
+There is a section for entering and displaying your Author Information and Copyright, as well as an image, such as a company logo, to be displayed/printed.